 1 cup chopped dried apricots, cherries or other dried fruit

-- Place all the dry ingredients in a large bowl and stir.
-Whisk together the oil, maple syrup, sugar, salt and orange juice and stir into dry ingredients so that everything is coated.
+Place all the dry ingredients in a large bowl and stir.
+Whisk together the oil, maple syrup, salt and orange juice and add to dry ingredients.
+Stir so everything is combined.
 Spread the muesli in two baking pans lined with baking paper.